 - The following media outlets are requested to carry the messages: 89.3 CBC FM; 990 CBC AM; CKSB 89.9 FM (French); CJOB-680 AM; Power 97-FM; TSN Radio 1290; 99.9 BOB-FM; FAB 94.3; 92 CITI FM; 102.3 CLEAR FM; Virgin Radio 103; QX 104 FM; Envol 91 FM, CTV News; CityTV; Winnipeg Free Press website.

 Who runs the school lunch programs?

 - Parent and community groups run supervised lunch programs.
 For more information, please call your child’s school.

-- A non-resident student may be admitted to a school of choice: provided there is space available in the class or school; the student does not require an individual educational plan or additional support services which would incur costs to the Division; and the student is not seeking to register in a program of studies for which the home school division is obligated to pay under the Public Schools Act (e.g., vocational programs).
+- A non-resident student may be admitted to a school of choice: provided there is space available in the class or school; the student does not require an individual educational plan or additional support services which would incur costs to WSD; and the student is not seeking to register in a program of studies for which the home school division is obligated to pay under the Public Schools Act (e.g., vocational programs).

 The priority for accepting students is as follows: